Founder & History

 Meet our founder, Father Al

 Aloysius Schwartz was the founder of Sisters of Mary World Villages for Children and the Sisters of Mary.
-More affectionately called “Father Al” by those whose lives he touched, he was a Champion of the Poor and the spiritual father to countless children in our Villages for Children (our Girlstowns and Boystowns) throughout the world.
+Affectionately known as “Father Al,” he became a Champion of the Poor and a spiritual father to countless children.
+Through our Villages, the Boystowns and Girlstowns worldwide, he transformed lives and gave hope to children living in extreme poverty.

 Father Al’s Life